Lufthansa hit as Frankfurt night flight ban upheld

-LEIPZIG/FRANKFURT A German court on Wednesday ruled in favour of a night flight ban at Frankfurt airport, Europe's third busiest, dealing a blow to German flagship airline Lufthansa and airport operator Fraport.
+LEIPZIG/FRANKFURT A German court on Wednesday ruled in favour of a night flight ban at Frankfurt airport, Europe's third busiest, dealing a blow to German flagship airline Lufthansa (LHAG.DE) and airport operator Fraport (FRAG.DE).

 "This is a good day for our rivals in Paris, London, Amsterdam and Dubai," Chief Executive Christoph Franz told journalists.